 Afterwards, an old French lady, who spoke no English, beckoned me to the corner of the room where there was a table.
 She produced a photograph album from a bag and showed me some colour photographs of some sort of gathering.
 To my astonishment, I realised they were pictures of Jack Nissenthal as an older man.
 Someone explained that he had attended the 50th anniversary commemoration of the Raid at Pourville.
 Standing beside him were two other men whom I did not recognise.
 The lady opened a commemoration brochure and showed me, inside the front cover, an autographed message from Jack, with his address in Canada.
 Below that was another message, signed by Colonel Merritt, the Commanding Officer of the South Saskatchewan regiment, who had won a Victoria Cross for his extraordinary courage in leading his men across the bridge.
 And at the bottom of the page was a name I didn’t immediately recognise: ‘Lt.
 Colonel Weber, retired’.
 For a moment I was puzzled, and then words I speak in the story came to me: “… 28 year old Lt.
 Willie Weber, who commanded the chain of German radar stations along the north French coast…”.
 In our story, a desperate Weber struggles to find someone to believe his warnings of approaching enemy vessels that his radar has detected.
 And once again someone who had been just a name became a real human being.

 These three men had sat together over dinner at the same table as guests of the lady and her husband in 1992.
 Picturing it gave me that sensation that is often described as ‘a goose walking over one’s grave’.
 The old lady smiled at my astonishment and then, with the air of a magician, produced and unfolded an old yellowed document, stamped in red, ‘TOP SECRET’.
-It was an original map showing the landing plans for the raid.
+It was an original map showing the landing plans for the Raid.
 Her mother had found them under a bench while cleaning the church the day after the commemoration service.

 Meanwhile, on the other side of the room, Elizabeth had been speaking to the French-Canadian curator of the Canadian War Museum in Dieppe.
 Diane Boutier told us that she had no previous knowledge of our story; it was generally thought that Jack’s mission had been a failure, and she had had no idea that such useful information had come from it – information that would contribute to later Allied successes.
 She offered to show us round the museum the following day, a Sunday, though they had not yet opened for the season.
 During that tour, we saw a film about the raid in which soldiers who took part are interviewed.
 It is one of the saddest things I have ever seen.
 Diane told us that she would commission a display board telling Jack’s story to add to the others, and to show that something positive had come from the Raid, apart, of course, from the valuable lessons learnt.

 Knowing that there will be a display about Jack’s role in the museum, which must be a primary resource for anyone researching the Raid, is a huge step towards our objective of making his story better known.
-We have also managed to make a small memorial to Jack on this side of the channel, thanks to donations from Anne and her husband Denys, Judith Ost, the Mayor of Newhaven, all of whom heard the story on the ferry, and other people who came to that and other performances.
+We have also managed to make a small memorial to Jack on this side of the channel, thanks to donations from Anne and her husband Denys, Judith Ost, the Mayor of Newhaven, others who heard the story on the ferry, and people who came to other performances.
 Jack’s name is now carved into a slat on the memorial bench made by local sculptor Christian Funnel up by the Fort in Newhaven, and we hope curiosity will make more people look him up and discover his astonishing story.
 Diane is also planning to talk to Newhaven Fort about a collaboration between the two museums, and we hope Jack’s story will play a part in that, too.

-As for us, I will never be able to tell that story again without remembering that every person we mention, by name or code name, was once as alive as you or I, with all our hopes, dreams and aspirations.
+As for us, we will never be able to tell that story again without remembering that every person we mention, by name or code name, was once as alive as you or I, with all our hopes, dreams and aspirations.
 It really is a sacred story.